• Facebook

 What is a Discovery Phase in Software Development?

-The Discovery phase for software development is often underestimated.
+Unfortunately, some people often underestimate the Discovery phase for software development.
 Clients may think “I know everything inside out about my project, just let’s jump to implementation now”.
 However, many insufficiencies, badly written requirements, or not relevant for end-users features can be improved and identified during this phase.
 Think of the cost of mistakes.
 They can be eliminated during discovery, for which you pay a truly affordable price, or you can pay users’ trust, income, and time when it is an already built solution.

 Hardly it is mere guessing whether you need discovery or not.
-It is firstly the experience in software development that from the first talk with a client can give an answer to the question – does this idea need discovery?
+It is firstly the experience in software development that from the first talk with a client can answer the question: “Does this idea need discovery?”
 Raw projects, the ones with constantly changing requirements due to trends or other conditions, startups are especially recommended to have an expert view over the project idea.
 If you have ever thought about the next questions, and doubts arose, then it is almost a verified need for discovery service:

 • How not to miss any requirements for my system?